jjmoores23/Thirdle/README.md

 # **How To Run**
 Thirdle is ran inside of your computers terminal via Python.

-If python is not downloaded on your computer, it can be donwloaded here:
+If python is not downloaded on your computer, it can be downloaded here:

     https://www.python.org/downloads/macos/